RagnarB83/ash-documentation/docs/module_QM-MM.rst

               qmatoms=[500,501,502,503], qm_charge=-1, qm_mult=6)

 Similarly the active-region (when performing a geometry optimization) needs to be defined by specifying which atoms are allowed to move.
-This information should be provided to the Optimizer.
+This information should be provided to the Optimizer instead (not the QMMMTheory object).

 .. code-block:: python

     Optimizer(fragment=fragment, theory=QMMMobject, ActiveRegion=True, actatoms=[400,450,500,501,502,503,550,600,700])

+Note that for MD simulations one should use the frozenatoms option instead of actatoms.

 Both the QM-region and Active regions are thus defined as simple Python lists of integers (corresponding to atom indices).
 This approach allows you considerable flexibility in defining the QM/MM job.
 The QM-regions and active regions can be the same or different (quite common).